isotope-project/ssa-densem/reviewer-log.md

   please give at least some kind of intuition about what this definition is trying to capture.

-  We have attempted to add more context
+  We have attempted to add more context.

 - line 2847: I was wondering thoughout the paper about "refinement" versus "equivalence".
 In practice, refinement might be more useful to model than